 Chemical sunscreens contain ingredients like avobenzone or oxybenzone to absorb UV rays.
 According to a small study run by the US Food and Drug Administration (FDA) and released in the Journal of the American Medical Association in May, these ingredients also absorb into the skin (and pass to breastmilk) at potentially dangerously high rates, but more thorough research is needed.
 In their guidelines, the American Academy of Pediatrics suggests that parents “may want to select a sunscreen that does not contain the ingredient oxybenzone, a sunscreen chemical that may have hormonal properties.”

-All of this probably makes you wonder whether the tube of chemical sunscreen in your cupboard is OK to keep using. “[The newest study] made people think they’re unsafe products, but that’s not quite it,” says Beecker.
-“More study is needed, and there isn’t enough data to recommend against [these ingredients] at this time.”
+All of this probably makes you wonder whether the tube of chemical sunscreen in your cupboard is OK to keep using. “[The] made people think they’re unsafe products, but that’s not quite it,” says Beecker.
+“More study is needed, and there isn’t enough data to recommend against [these] at this time.”
 She points out that in the FDA study, the 24 participants “used the equivalent of two bottles of sunscreen over four days.
 It has been estimated the average person uses one bottle per year.”

 Beecker adds that “just because a product is absorbed doesn’t mean it’s unsafe, but we certainly need more research into sunscreen safety to get more information.”

 The FDA is requesting further testing on 16 ingredients currently found in chemical sunscreens to ensure these products are better understood.